What does it take to be admitted to Saint Michael's College?

 5. The applicant's record of extracurricular interests, activities and talents

-6. Campus Visit (This could be a Campus Tour, Group Information Session, or a Personal Interview.)
+6. Campus Visit (This could be an Open House, Information Session and Campus Tour, or a Personal Interview.)

-Saint Michael's College is a test-optional institution.
+Saint Michael’s College is a test-optional institution.
 Applicants will be asked if they wish their scores to be considered.
-Any standardized testing scores (SAT Reasoning Test or ACT with Writing) that are submitted will be used by the Admission staff during application review only if the student wishes them to be considered.
+Any standardized testing scores (SAT or ACT) that are submitted will be used by the Admission staff during application review only if the student wishes them to be considered.
 If the question is not answered, the test scores will remain a part of the review.

 Applicants should have at least 16 Carnegie Units of college preparatory course work in high school that includes some combination of the following (in order of importance):